marcomauriofficegmail/learning-sfdx-git-mod1/README-Module5.txt

       - the target org wich you want to install it
       - set a wait minutes of 20

-good job! if the package is installed successfully (completing the step 6) you can jump to the next module, switching to the branch "learning-git-module6"
+if you need help, here there is a guide to create a managed package: https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_dev2gp_workflow.htm good job! if the package is installed successfully (completing the step 6) you can jump to the next module, switching to the branch "learning-git-module6"